google_counter

 Metastatic castration-resistant prostate cancer, in particular with bone metastases

 In structure, radium is similar to calcium, which is the main structural element of bone tissue.
 Thanks to this, it integrates into the natural bone metabolism and specifically irradiates actively multiplying cells of bone metastases of prostate cancer.
 The alpha radiation of Radium-223 acts within 2-10 surrounding cells, and the drug, which is not absorbed by the bones, is quickly excreted through the intestines.
-According to data from clinical studies (for example, the ALSYMPCA study), when using Xofigo, malignant cells receive 8-9 times more radiation compared to healthy tissues.
+According to data from clinical studies, when using the drug, malignant cells receive 8-9 times more radiation compared to healthy tissues.

 In what cases are specific drugs used?